Farnoosh

 In an assessment context, this matters.
 Stress and confusion can influence outcomes, which undermines both trust and validity.

 The original platform before the redesign.
-Instructions were dense, progress was unclear, and candidates had little context for what was happening or what came next.
+No clear guidance, dense layout, and candidates had little context for what was happening or what came next.

 This platform is used in recruitment and professional evaluation.
 Candidates are often already under pressure before they arrive.
 The design needed to: